dfsp-spirit/webmidicapture/README.md

 #### Deployment requires SSL for Firefox users

 Keep in mind that the Firefox limitation or security measure mentioned in the last paragraph also means that if you finally deploy your app for remote users, an SSL certificate/HTTPS is **required** on your web server for it to work under Firefox because on a remote machine, `http://` URLs are of course *not* considered a secure context.

+## Testing the client online

+You can try the client on [github pages here](https://dfsp-spirit.github.io/webmidiplayground).